All Products

 Table of contents

-For more information about CoreDNS, see Official Documentation of CoreDNS.
+For more information about CoreDNS, see the official documentation of CoreDNS.

 Optimize DNS queries

 DNS queries are frequently submitted in Kubernetes.
-A large number of DNS queries can be optimized or avoided.
+Many DNS queries can be optimized or avoided.
 You can optimize DNS queries by using one of the following methods:

-• Use a connection pool: If a client pod frequently accesses a Service, we recommend that you use a connection pool.
-A connection pool can cache connections to the upstream Service in the memory.
-This way, the client pod no longer needs to send a DNS query and establish a TCP connection each time it accesses the Service.
+• (Recommended) Use a connection pool: If a client pod frequently accesses a Service, we recommend that you use a connection pool.
+A connection pool caches the links to upstream services in memory to avoid the overhead of DNS resolution and TCP connection for each access.

 • Use DNS caching:

-• If you cannot use a connection pool to connect a client pod to a Service, we recommend that you cache DNS resolution results on the client pod side.
-For more information, see Use NodeLocal DNSCache to optimize DNS resolution.
+• (Recommended) If your application cannot be modified to connect to another Service by using a connection pool, you can cache the DNS resolution results on the application side.
+For more information, see Use NodeLocal DNSCache.

-• If the client pod needs to access a Service in the same namespace, use <service-name> as the domain name. <service-name> indicates the name of the Service.
+• If a pod accesses a Service in the same namespace, use <service-name> to access the Service.
+In this example, service-name indicates the name of the Service.

-• If the client pod needs to access a Service in another namespace, use <service-name>.<namespace-name> as the domain name. namespace-name specifies the namespace to which the Service belongs.
+• If a pod accesses a Service across namespaces, use <service-name>.<namespace-name> to access the Service.
+In this example, namespace-name indicates the namespace to which the Service belongs.

-• Alpine 3.3 and earlier versions do not support the search parameter.
-As a result, you cannot specify search domains or discover Services.
+• Alpine 3.3 and earlier versions do not support the search parameter or search domains.
+As a result, service discovery cannot be completed.

-• musl libc processes queries that are sent to the DNS servers that are specified in the /etc/resolv.conf file in parallel.
-As a result, NodeLocal DNSCache fails to optimize DNS resolution.
+• Concurrent requests to multiple DNS servers that are configured in the /etc/resolv.conf file cause NodeLocal DNSCache optimization to fail.

 • musl libc processes A and AAAA queries that use the same socket in parallel.
 This causes packet loss on the conntrack port in earlier kernel versions.